Real Property Appraisals: A Primer

 Inspecting the subject property

-Replacement Cost
+Cost Approach

 Paired Sales Analysis

-• In the case where the subject has something such as an extra half bath that a comparable doesn't have, the appraiser might add the value of that bath to the comparable property.
+• However, in the case where the subject has something such as an extra half bath that a comparable doesn't have, the appraiser might add the value of that bath to the comparable property.

 Valuation Using the Income Approach